chris-pikul/mockingbird/README.md

 There are plenty of features to list here, so they are broken up into categories just like the context menu is.
 If there is something missing, check the [Contributing](#contributing) section below.

+### Templates

+To facilitate making structured data, Mockingbird provides a templating engine to help build these.
+You can generate data in any format you want, just as: json, yaml, xml, csv, text, etc..
+This is possible because the templating engine does not care about the text format, and only cares about it's template tags.

+These tags follow a familiar Handlebars style of wrapping the template tag in double-curly-braces `{{}}`.
+There are a ton of tag functions you can use, and some even accept arguments to customize them.

+See the documentation at [Templates](https://github.com/chris-pikul/mockingbird/blob/main/TEMPLATES.md) for more information.

 ### Regular Expressions

-Provided a Regular Expression, will generate random data that conforms to it.
+Provided a Regular Expression, Mockingbird will generate random data that conforms to it.
 This is the most powerful, and easiest way to get data if another generator doesn't work for you.
 You can provide a full expression with flags, or just the pattern portion.

 Example: Given the pattern `/[a-z0-9]{3,16}@[a-z0-9]{3,32}\.(?:com|net|org)/i`, will generate random "email address" looking text.